Car Review

 What is it like to drive?

-For now, we’ve tried the middlemost option, the Cooper S. Like all new ICE-powered Minis, its engine is paired exclusively to a seven-speed auto and, unless you’ve opted for a Sport pack, it’s oddly free of paddleshifters.
+Like all new ICE-powered Minis, its engine is paired exclusively to a seven-speed auto and, unless you’ve opted for a Sport pack on standard cars or the full-fat Works version, it’s oddly free of paddleshifters.
 Perfectly acceptable for a carefree cruise up and down the coast, which this car aces, but something of a letdown for those of us who love driving.

 Minis are still good at that, see.
 Over a base Cooper C, the Cooper S and JCW Convertibles get extra chassis strengthening and the former feels as pointy and precise as Minis always were, the front tucking obediently into corners and its tail following eagerly behind.
 Earlier iterations of Mini could be pretty tail-happy in bends - this one is more predictable and mature in comparison.